ajschumacher/so_tense_very_flow_wow/index.md

 ### The Simplest Neuron

-The neuron itself will be have just one parameter, or "weight".
-Often even these simple neurons will have an additional constant bias, but we'll leave that out.
+Let's build a "neuron" with just one parameter, or "weight".
+Often even these simple neurons also have an additional constant bias, but we'll leave that out.

 The neuron's weight isn't going to be a constant; we expect it to